Big Little Lies (novel): Reception

 Big Little Lies has generally been well received by critics, who praised the book's balance of humour with more serious issues like domestic abuse.
 Janet Maslin of The New York Times wrote: "A seemingly fluffy book suddenly touches base with vicious reality, in ways that may give Big Little Lies even more staying power than The Husband's Secret [Moriarty's previous book]."
 Roberta Bernstein of USA Today gave it three stars out of four, deeming it "a fun, engaging and sometimes disturbing read, even if the characters are more conceits than flesh and blood."
-Leah Greenblatt of Entertainment Weekly gave it an A and noted that, while the book fell in the "chick-lit" category, Moriarty still offered "insights [that] aren’t any less wise or funny or true just because she sometimes likes a champagne metaphor or hangs her story on a shoe."
+Leah Greenblatt of Entertainment Weekly gave it an A and noted that, while the book fell in the "chick-lit" category, Moriarty still offered "insights [that] aren't any less wise or funny or true just because she sometimes likes a champagne metaphor or hangs her story on a shoe."
 Carol Memmott of The Washington Post wrote, "It takes a powerful stand against domestic violence even as it makes us laugh at the adults whose silly costume party seems more reminiscent of a middle-school dance."

 Television adaptation

 A television mini-series adaptation of the novel was produced by HBO titled Big Little Lies, filmed on location in Monterey, California.
 It was originally released February 19, 2017 on HBO.
 The mini-series stars Nicole Kidman, Reese Witherspoon, Shailene Woodley, Alexander Skarsgård, Adam Scott, Laura Dern, and Zoë Kravitz, and won 8 Emmy Awards at the 2017 Primetime Emmy Awards including Outstanding Limited Series.

 Despite being called a miniseries, HBO announced in December 2017 that the series would return for a second season, based on a novella by Moriarty.
+Kidman said in 2024 that Moriarty "is delivering the book" for a third season.